 Step 1: Cook the Bechamel sauce following the steps previously described

-Step 2: Chop the ham in fine pieces.
-Add the ham in the Bechamel sauce, mix and continue to cook it for 2-3 minutes over low heat.
+Step 2: Chop the ham into fine pieces.
+Add the ham and onions to the Béchamel sauce, mix and continue to cook for 2-3 minutes over a low heat.

-Step 3: Allow to cool the mix about 5-10 minutes and then leave it in the fridge until it’s completely cold.
+Step 3: Allow to cool for 5-10 minutes and then leave it in the fridge until it’s completely cold.

-Step 4: Put the breadcrumbs in a ball and beat the eggs.
-Make small balls from the Bechamel sauce with ham and pass it through the breadcrumbs, then egg and again breadcrumbs.
+Step 4: Put the breadcrumbs, flour and beaten eggs into three separate bowls.
+Make small oblong balls from the Béchamel sauce with ham and roll them each in the flour, then the egg, then the breadcrumbs.
 Put all the croquettes on a plate keeping space between them.

-Step 5: Prepare the frying pan with a generous quantity of olive oil and heat it.
-Place the croquettes in the pan, turn them several times and quickly fry them until get a golden color.
+Step 5: Prepare the frying pan with a generous quantity of olive or vegetable oil and heat it up.
+Place the croquettes in the hot pan, turn them several times and quickly fry them until they get a golden colour.

-Step 6: Remove the croquettes on a plate covered with a paper towel.
+Step 6: Remove the croquettes onto a plate covered with a paper towel.
 Serve while they are warm!

-Are you ready for the most tasty Spanish dessert? 😉 Torrijas is traditionally cooked during the Holly Week, the week preceding Easter.
-It originates in Andalusia and most people associate it with the French toast.
-Still, Torrijas taste totally different.
-The cooking process is very simple and they are perfect for a delicious breakfast <3 See below the recipe.
+Are you ready for the most delicious Spanish dessert?
+Torrijas are traditionally cooked during the Holy Week, the week preceding Easter.
+It originates in Andalusia and most people associate its appearance with French toast.
+However, Torrijas taste totally different.
+The cooking process is very simple and they are perfect for a delicious breakfast.
+See below the recipe.

-- 1 French-style baguette (it doesn’t have to be fresh, perfectly to use it after 1 day)
+- 1 French-style baguette (it doesn’t have to be fresh)

 - 2-3 eggs